 History was made in 1999 as elections were held for government officials, and for the first time since 1958 Belgium had a government that did not include the Christian's People Party.

 These days, modern Belgium is a self-sufficient, industrialized nation, and is home base for NATO and the European Union (EU).
 In 1999 the Euro was introduced, replacing the Belgian franc.
 Then in 2003 the country became only the second ever to legalize same-sex marriages.

-great destinations, Belgium is known for its art, cathedrals, medieval cities and castles, fine chocolates, beers, gourmet foods and friendly, hospitable people.
+One of Europe's great destinations, Belgium is known for its art, cathedrals, medieval cities and castles, fine chocolates, beers, gourmet foods and friendly, hospitable people.

 Travelers to Belgium can't get enough of Bruges, a beautiful Medieval city that is sometimes called the "Venice of the North."